JuliaGraphics/Tk.jl/examples/README.md

 ### Events

-One can bind a callback to an event in tcltk.
+One can bind a callback to an event in Tcl/Tk.
 There are few things to know:

 * Callbacks have at least one argument (we use `path`).
-With `bind`, other arguments are matched by name to correspond to tcltk's percent substitution.
+With `bind`, other arguments are matched by name to correspond to Tcl/Tk's percent substitution.
 E.g. `f(path, x, y)` would get values for x and y through `%x %y`.

 * We show how to bind to a widget event, but this can be more general.
-E.g., toplevel events are for all children of the window a style can match all object of that style.
+E.g., top level events are for all children of the window a style can match all object of that style.

 * many widgets have a standard `command` argument in addition to